reviewthehype/reviewthehype/_posts/2024-09-13-iceland-northern-lights.md

 5. Use a high ISO (start with 1600 and adjust as needed).
 6. Set a long exposure time (start with 15 seconds and adjust).
 7. Use manual focus and set it to infinity.
-8. Bring extra batteries – the cold can drain them quickly.
+8. Bring extra batteries â€“ the cold can drain them quickly.

 #### Alternative Activities in Iceland
 While the Northern Lights are spectacular, Iceland offers many other attractions.
 Consider including some of these in your itinerary:

 1. **Blue Lagoon:** This geothermal spa is one of Iceland's most popular attractions.
-2. **Golden Circle:** A tourist route that covers about 300 kilometers, looping from Reykjavík into central Iceland and back.
+2. **Golden Circle:** A tourist route that covers about 300 kilometers, looping from ReykjavÃ­k into central Iceland and back.
 3. **Glacier Hiking:** Experience walking on millennia-old ice.
 Whale Watching: Best in summer, but some tours operate year-round.
 4. **Ice Caves:** These stunning natural formations are accessible in winter.